 "The fastest and most hassle-free way to remove dip powder at home is to soak your nails in a small bowl of acetone," says Joy Terrell, the owner of Powder Beauty Co., a luxury L.A. salon that specializes in the service.
 "Another option is a steam off removal machine.
 However, I've both experienced and heard mixed reviews when it comes to removing dip powder this way."

-"I like to place a steaming hot towel over the bowl to speed up the process," she says.
+Next, soak your nails in a bowl of acetone ($4; walgreens.com) for 10 to 15 minutes.
+"I like to place a steaming hot towel over the bowl to speed up the process," Terrell says.

 VIDEO: How Much It Costs to Maintain a Gel Manicure

-After your dip powder manicure is completely wiped away and your nails are clean, Terrell recommends taking a 7-10 day break every 2-3 months if you're regularly getting long-wear manicures.
+Once your dip powder manicure is completely wiped away and your nails are clean, Terrell recommends taking a 7 to 10 day break every 2 to 3 months if you're regularly getting long-wear manicures.

-In the meantime, keep your nails healthy with a nourishing, strengthening treatment, plus daily cuticle oil.
+In the meantime, keep your nails healthy with a nourishing, strengthening treatment, plus daily cuticle oil ($6; target.com).
 "Cuticle oil should be applied to the nails daily to keep the nails and cuticles hydrated," says Terrell.
 "Our cuticles protect our nails and should be healthy.
 Also, cuticle oil can extend the life of your manicure."